Johncci/rock-paper-scissors-lizard-spock-game/README.md

 ### **Initial Discussion**

-The Rock-Paper-Scissors-Lizard-Spock is a simple easy to play game intended for use by all ages.
+Rock-Paper-Scissors-Lizard-Spock is a simple easy to play game intended for use by all ages.
 The website is intended to have a simple layout which only provides the information required to play the game.
 The intention was to design a layout that is eye catching to the user and is not a distraction from the game itself.
 The user and bot images are simple blacklines with a background image so as to provide a positive response when the box is populated by a user choice which then also selects a bot choice.

 <br>